Explore a world full of tiny creatures - the land of the minibeast!

 It's time to go on a safari... a bug safari!
 Can you spot a wolf (spider), dragon (fly) or tiger (moth) in your green patch?

-From beautiful butterflies and dainty ladybirds to slimy slugs and impressive shield bugs - no matter where you are, you're sure to have a critter-packed safari.
+From beautiful butterflies and dainty ladybirds to slimy slugs and impressive shield bugs - no matter where you are, you're sure to track down plenty of invertebrates (animals without backbones) on your safari.

 Have a wild bug safari, show us how you got on and take another bold step towards completing your Wild Challenge!